 If you’ve done this, it could be that you simply forgot the bill.
 Setting up a Direct Debit could be a good idea, as it means the money will just go out of your account automatically every month – you won’t have to make any payments manually.

 Another reason why you might have missed a mobile phone payment is that you just couldn’t afford it.
 As soon as you realise you’re not going to meet your phone contract bill, get in touch with your network provider.
 They can arrange a payment plan for you and this means you won’t get a late payment charge or a mark on your credit history.

 You can avoid missing your bills by putting together a comprehensive budget.
 This will let you know how much you have to spend in a month and what bills you need to cover – so you shouldn’t ever forget anything important.
 You can read more about making a budget plan with our definitive guide to budgeting.

-A budgeting account like the thinkmoney Personal Account is another way you could stay in control of your finances.
-With the thinkmoney Personal Account, we’ll set aside the money needed to cover the regular bills you tell us about from any incomes you get.
+A budgeting account like the thinkmoney Managed Current Account is another way you could stay in control of your finances.
+With the thinkmoney Managed Current Account, we’ll set aside the money needed to cover the regular bills you tell us about from any incomes you get.
 You can then spend what’s leftover, safe in the knowledge that your bills are covered.